Neutrino mass variables in 3 active and 2 sterile neutrino scenario

 However, precise measurement of cosmic microwave background~(CMB) by the Planck collaboration constrain the $N_{\text{eff}}$ as~\cite{Planck:2018vyg},

 which ruled out the possibility of extra sterile states.
 Moreover, for the eV scale sterile neutrinos, $\Sigma \gtrsim 1 \,\mathrm{eV}$, far above the current cosmological upper limits.}

-This tension can only be alleviated if the sterile neutrinos are not fully thermalized in the early Universe, as may occur due to secret interactions in the sterile sector, low reheating temperatures, or other cosmological mechanisms suppressing their contribution to the effective number of relativistic degrees of freedom $N_{\rm eff}$~\cite{Dasgupta:2013zpn,Hannestad:2013ana, Cline:2019seo, Farzan:2019yvo,Forastieri:2017oma,Yaguna:2007wi,Gelmini:2019wfp,Gelmini:2019esj,Hasegawa:2020ctq}. {In such cases, physical masses of the sterile neutrinos do not contribute to $\Sigma$.
-Instead, the contribution is characterised by an effective mass parameter, defined as $m_s^{\rm eff} = m_s\, \Delta N_{\rm eff}$~\cite{Hagstotz:2020ukm}, where $\Delta N_{\rm eff}$ denotes the deviation of the effective number of neutrino species from the SM value~($N_{\text{eff}}^{\text{SM}}=3.044\pm 0.002 $)~\cite{Bennett:2020zkv,Akita:2020szl,Froustey:2020mcq}.
-In this scenario, the sum of neutrino masses can be expressed as, }
+This tension can only be alleviated if the sterile neutrinos are not fully thermalized in the early Universe.
+Several mechanisms can suppress their thermalization, including low reheating temperatures, secret interactions in the sterile sector namely, new gauge or scalar interactions~\cite{Dasgupta:2013zpn, Hannestad:2013ana, Cline:2019seo, Farzan:2019yvo, Forastieri:2017oma, Yaguna:2007wi, Gelmini:2019wfp, Gelmini:2019esj, Hasegawa:2020ctq} among the sterile neutrinos themselves that redistribute their momenta and suppress free-streaming, thereby relaxing the $N_{\rm eff}$ and structure-formation constraints.

+In such scenarios, the physical masses of the sterile neutrinos do not directly contribute to the sum $\Sigma$.
+Instead, their cosmological imprint is captured by an effective mass parameter $m_s^{\rm eff} = m_s\,\Delta N_{\rm eff}$~\cite{Hagstotz:2020ukm}, where $\Delta N_{\rm eff}$ denotes the deviation of the effective number of neutrino species from its Standard Model value, $N_{\rm eff}^{\rm SM} = 3.044 \pm 0.002$~\cite{Bennett:2020zkv, Akita:2020szl, Froustey:2020mcq}.
+In this case, the sum of neutrino masses can be expressed as

 where $\Delta N_{\text{eff}} = N_{\text{eff}} - N_{\text{SM}}$.
 Cosmology remains a crucial test of the $3+2$ hypothesis, as even partially populated sterile states leave imprints on large-scale structure formation, the cosmic microwave background anisotropies, and the expansion history of the Universe.